Minden Blake: Military career

 The RAF accepted Blake's application and he left for England in November 1936.
 He began his flying training late the following month at the Elementary and Reserve Flying Training School at Brough Aerodrome, in Yorkshire.
-He was granted a permanent commission in the RAF as a pilot officer in March 1937, at the conclusion of his course, and was posted to No. 5 Flying Training School at RAF Sealand.
-He gained his wings in June and was selected for training on fighters, learning on the Hawker Fury biplane.
-He completed his training a few months later and was posted to No. 17 Squadron, which operated Gloster Gauntlets from Kenley.
+He was granted a permanent commission in the RAF as a pilot officer, with the service number 36095, in March 1937, at the conclusion of his course.
+He was posted to No. 5 Flying Training School at Sealand.
+He gained his pilot's wings in June and was selected for training on fighters, learning on the Hawker Fury fighter.
+He completed his training a few months later and was posted to No. 17 Squadron, which operated Gloster Gauntlet fighters from Kenley.

 In September 1937 Blake was promoted to flying officer and became one of No. 17 Squadron's flight commanders.
-In March 1939, Blake received a further promotion, to flight lieutenant, and a few months later, the squadron moved to North Weald where it began converting to Hawker Hurricanes.
-He remained active in athletics, particularly in pole vaulting, becoming the RAF champion three years running from 1937 to 1939.
+In March 1939, Blake received a further promotion, to flight lieutenant, and a few months later, the squadron moved to North Weald where it began converting to Hawker Hurricane fighters.
+He remained active in pole vaulting, becoming the RAF champion three years running from 1937 to 1939.

 Second World War

-On the outbreak of the Second World War, No. 17 Squadron was based at Croydon.
-A few days afterward, on 8 September, Blake suffered minor injuries in an aircraft accident.
-His Hurricane had suffered an engine failure during an attempted landing in the early evening and, overshooting the runway, he glided to a crash landing in the grounds of Purley Hospital.
-On his approach, the wing of his aircraft clipped the chimney of a building that Blake had been unable to see due to the fading light, which caused the Hurricane to flip as it landed.
-His head was gashed and he was heavily bruised.
-The engine failure was found to be the result of hay, from the cutting of the grass around the airfield, entering the air intake.
+On 8 September 1939, a few days after the outbreak of the Second World War, Blake suffered minor injuries in an aircraft accident.
+During an attempted landing at Croydon in the early evening, his Hurricane's engine failed and he overshot the runway and crash landed in the grounds of Purley Hospital.
+In doing so, the wing of his aircraft clipped the chimney of a building that Blake failed to see due to the fading light.
+This caused the Hurricane to flip as it landed.
+Blake's head was gashed and he was heavily bruised.
+The engine failure was due to hay, from the cutting of the grass around the airfield, entering the air intake.

-For the first several months of the war, the squadron flew defensive patrols, mainly from Debden and Martlesham Heath.
-In April 1940, Blake was sent to join the staff at No. 10 Flying Training School at RAF Ternhill, Shropshire; he acted as an instructor in the advanced section of the school.
-After four months, he was posted to No. 238 Squadron, based at RAF St. Eval in Cornwall, to take over as its acting commander.
-Taking up his new role on 16 August, his new squadron was part of No. 10 Group, which covered the south west of England.
+For the first several months of the war, the squadron mainly flew from Debden and Martlesham Heath but saw little action during this time.
+In April 1940, Blake was sent to join the staff at No. 10 Flying Training School at Ternhill in Shropshire; he acted as an instructor in the advanced section of the school.
+After four months, he was posted to No. 238 Squadron, based at St Eval and operating Hurricanes, to take over as its acting commander.
+Commencing his new role on 16 August, the squadron was part of No. 10 Group, which covered southwest England.